-STAFF BLOG COMPASS POINTS: NEWS FROM THE GREAT OUTDOORS WITH HERALD OUTDOOR WRITER BRAD DOKKEN Larval zebra mussels resurface in Red River near Wahpeton
+STAFF BLOG COMPASS POINTS: NEWS FROM THE GREAT OUTDOORS WITH HERALD OUTDOOR WRITER BRAD DOKKEN Out of the woods, back in the office

 STAFF BLOG OIL PATCH DISPATCH Wildlife crossing planned with Highway 85 expansion in Oil Patch